TickTeam/guide-tt/ios_app/how_to_change_language_and_font_size_in_ticktick.md

 1.Slide the screen to the right.

-2.Click the gear-shaped icon on the top right.
+2.Tap the gear-shaped icon in the upper-right hand of the screen.

+3.Tap “Preferences”.

-3.Click “Language” or “Font Size” to complete your adjustment.
+4.Tap “Language” or “Font Size”.